anquanscan/sec-tools/README.md

 [linux-keylogger](https://github.com/y0g3sh-99/linux-keylogger): Linux keylogger written in C
 [trj](https://github.com/pablocorbalann/trj): Execute any command in other's computer using a trojan horse coded and compiled in C. Just for educational purpose.
 [phpvuln](https://github.com/ecriminal/phpvuln): 🕸️ Audit tool to find common vulnerabilities in PHP source code
 [CompTIA-Security-Hands-on-Labs-](https://github.com/francoisarthanas/CompTIA-Security-Hands-on-Labs-): Maybe you are studying for the CompTIA Security+ Course and don't have the hands-on labs that goes with it.
 This Free course is designed to help you close your hands-on knowledge gaps.
+[QuickLock](https://github.com/LiteTools/QuickLock): Sometimes locking your computer can take a long time if you have a tight schedeule or don't want to navigate Windows's menus.
+QuickLock solves all these problems by having an easy to click lock button.